JohnJamesUtley/Trailblazers/README.md

 # Trailblazers
  A 2-Player Fast Paced Action Real Time Strategy Game.

- For the DALI Lab folks, this project was already in development when I read about the coding challenge.
-I figured it was acceptable to finish up this project and submit it as my designed game.
+A project from right before starting college.
 I think it demonstrates my experience with Unity through work with the Animation System, The Physics System, Particle Systems, UI, and Unity's various libraries.
 I hope you enjoy it!
 It takes some practice to get a competitive game going.

 ## Controls